-The projected absolute recruited biomass estimate for the Marlborough Sounds at the start of the 2012 season (nominally 1 September) was an estimated 120 t meatweight with a CV of 22% (Williams & Bian 2012).
-Using this value and the range in $F{0.1}$ of 0.553 (assumed M = 0.4) to 0.63 (assumed M = 0.5) gives CAY estimates (in tonnes meatweight) as follows:
+The projected absolute recruited biomass estimate for the Marlborough Sounds at the start of the 2014 season (nominally 1 September) was an estimated 125 t meatweight (standard estimate) with a CV of 20% (Williams & Bian 2012).
+In 2014 research was undertaken to determine if, when using the bootstrapping approach to estimate dredge efficiency, there was the potential for any bias to occur in the dredge efficiency estimates.
+The research suggested there is a potential to underestimate the dredge efficiency by 20%.
+This underestimation would result in a positive bias of 20% in the estimates of biomass.
+Adjusting for this potential 20% bias reduces the 2014 start of season biomass estimates for the Marlborough Sounds, from 125t to 100t (adjusted estimate).
+Using the standard and adjusted biomass estimates and the reference points $F{0.1}$ of 0.553 (assumed M = 0.4) and $F{0.1}$ of 0.63 (assumed M = 0.5) the following CAY estimates (in tonnes meatweight) were calculated for SCA 7:

-$$F{0.1} = 0.55$$

-$F{0.1} = 0.63$

-$B{beg} = 120 \text{ t}$ 51 t 56 t
+$F{0.1} = 0.55$ $F{0.1} = 0.63$ E=0.22 $B{beg} =$ 125 t 53t 58t 27t Standard estimate $\mathbf{B}{beg} =$ 100t 42t 47t 22t Adjusted estimate

-These estimates of CAY would have a CV at least as large as that of the estimate of start-ofseason recruited biomass, are sensitive to assumptions about dredge efficiency, growth, expected recovery of meatweight from greenweight, and relate to the surveyed beds only.
+These estimates of CAY would have a CV at least as large as that of the estimate of start-of-season recruited biomass, are sensitive to assumptions about dredge efficiency, growth, expected recovery of meatweight from greenweight, and relate to the surveyed beds only.
 The level of risk to the putative Marlborough Sounds scallop substock of fishing at the estimated CAY level has not been determined.